FormalLanguageConstrainedPathQuerying/formal-lang-course/README.en.md

       pytestmark = pytest.mark.skip("Task 2 is not ready to test!")
   ```
   In this block, you need to specify from which module(s) the required functions should be imported; otherwise, the tests will be skipped.
-- If you find a bug **and** are ready to fix it, you can modify the file and then submit the change via a Pull Request to the main repository.
+- If you find a bug **and** are willing to fix it, you can modify the file and then submit the change via a Pull Request to the main repository.
-- If you find a bug and are not ready to fix it, you must urgently inform the instructor and take no further action!
+- If you find a bug and are not willing to fix it, you must inform the instructor and take no further action!

 The following rules apply to your own tests:

 - Place tests for homework assignments in the `tests` folder.
 - The naming format for test files is `test_[module/class/function being tested].py`.
 - Use [`pytest`](https://docs.pytest.org/en/6.2.x/) to work with tests.
-- To run the tests, you need to execute the following command from the root of the project:
+- To run the tests, use the following command from the root of the project:
   ```shell
   python ./scripts/run_tests.py
   ```